bioidiap/bob.devtools/doc/development.rst

 ======================================

-To develop existing |project| packages you need to checkout their source code and install them in your environment.
+To develop existing |project| packages you need to checkout their source code and install them in a suitable development environment, composed of the required packages.
+The latest (unreleased) version of software dependencies from the Bob_ ecosystem are installed to simplify integration for the next unified release.

 Checking out package sources